Hertie-School-Machine-Learning-F2022/hertie-school-machine-learning-f2022.github.io/README.md

 **Date: 14.10.2022**

+**This lab session will be held online, check moodle announcements for zoom links**

 Linear regression problem formulation (Pinguin dataset).
 Set up a pipeline for Multivariate linear regression; fit and predict.
 Set up a pipeline for Polynomial linear regression; fit and predict.
 Discuss overfitting and underfitting; Talk about the bias-variance trade-off.

 [Lab exercises]() <br/><br/>